 Houses in some neighborhoods were constructed with Woodruff roofing.
 This material is no longer available.
-Woodruff must be replaced with a Level 2 or Level 3 roof, pending ARC approval.
-New roofing products are consistently being developed and available on the market.
+Woodruff must be replaced with a Level 2 or Level 3 roof, upon approval.
+Solar Roofs will be considered and will need to be submitted for Committee approval.

+New roofing products are consistently being developed and put on the market.
 Systems that will not be approved include metal roofs on the entire house or rolled roofing.
-Partial metal roofing may be approved for limited applications pending ARC approval for items such as trim/accent areas, tops of towers/turrets, patio/deck covers, gazeboes, etc. Considerations for approving changes to existing roof materials, style, and color shall include, and not be limited to, builder themes and neighborhood aesthetics.
-Certain sub-associations may have more restrictive covenants that require a separate submittal and are subject to their process.
+Partial metal roofing may be approved for limited applications with Committee approval for items such as trim/accent areas, tops of towers/turrets, patio/deck covers, gazeboes, etc. Considerations for approving changes to existing roof materials, style, and color will include, and may not be limited to, builder themes and neighborhood aesthetics.
+Certain sub-associations may have more restrictive covenants that require a separate submittal and is subject to their process.

-Solar roofs will be considered and need to be submitted for ARC approval.
+Solar roofs will be considered and need to be submitted for Committee approval.

 2.64 Rooftop Mounted Applications and Devices (Examples include vents, attic fans, and lightning rods).

-ARC approval is required.
+Approval is required.
 Rooftop equipment must be submitted for and if approved must be painted a color similar to or generally accepted as complementary to the exterior of the house.
 All rooftop equipment shall be installed to minimize its visibility and noise impact on the neighboring residences.
 For more information regarding solar energy devices see Section 2.73 Solar Energy Devices.

-All rooftop mounted applications and devices shall comply with all applicable building codes and other governmental regulations and must be secured so they do not jeopardize the safety of residents or cause damage to adjacent properties.
+All rooftop mounted applications and devices must comply with all applicable building codes and other governmental regulations and must be secured so that they do not jeopardize the safety of residents or cause damage to adjacent properties.

-- 2.65 Saunas ARC approval is required.
+- 2.65 Saunas Approval is required.
 If a structure is more than 24 square feet and/or over six (6) feet high, it shall be considered an accessory building.
-See Accessory Buildings, Section 2.2. - 2.66 Screen Doors See Door Replacement and Additions, Section 2.26 - 2.67 Security/Surveillance Cameras ARC approval is required for security/surveillance cameras other than doorbell cameras.
+See Accessory Buildings, Section 2.2. - 2.66 Screen Doors See Door Replacement and Additions, 2.26 - 2.67 Security/Surveillance Cameras Approval is required for security/surveillance cameras other than doorbell cameras.
 Exterior lighting for security purposes, see Section 2.44 Lights and Lighting. - 2.68 Sewage Disposal System No cesspool, septic tank or other sewage disposal system shall be installed within the Community Association area without the prior written consent of the ARC, except a central sewage disposal system installed and maintained by a water and sanitation district or other sanitation agency providing sewage disposal services to a significant portion of the Community Association Area.
 Any sewage disposal system installed for property within the Community Association Areas shall be subject to applicable laws, rules, and regulations of any governmental authority having jurisdiction.
-See Section 9.14 of the Community Declaration. - 2.69 Shutters All exterior fixed, operable, or motorized rolling shutters require ARC approval.
-Considerations shall include, but not be limited to, the following criteria: - A. Each window must have its own shutter; one shutter may not be used to cover multiple windows - B. Materials: Slats should be no larger than two (2) inches (40mm).
+See Section 9.14 of the Community Declaration. - 2.69 Shutters All exterior fixed, operable, or motorized rolling shutters require approval.
+Considerations will include, but may not be limited to, the following criteria: - A. Each window must have its own shutter; one shutter may not be used to cover multiple windows - B. Materials: Slats should be no larger than two (2) inches (40mm).
 Housing units should be no larger than 10" square and mounted in the soffit whenever possible.
 Materials for consideration include wood, vinyl, PVC, composite, etc.

-Color palette shall be complementary to the home
+Color palette should be complementary to the home

 - C. For motorized shutters, housing, track (or cable) and mechanism must be concealed behind trim to blend with the home.
 Window, trim style and shape must be maintained.
-Details must be submitted with the application. - D. Homeowners wishing to install shutters on any primary or secondary egress window or door that is required for egress shall check with authorities for compliance with all applicable building and fire codes.
+Details must be submitted with the application - D. Homeowners wishing to install shutters on any primary or secondary egress window or door that is required for egress shall check with authorities for compliance with all applicable building and fire codes